-~Prerequisite: MATH 103 or 103AB or 103XY or Math Placement Test.
+Prerequisite: 103 or 103AB or 103XY or satisfactory score on Math Assessment Test.

 An intensive course covering the topics from precalculus algebra and trigonometry necessary for the Calculus 123, 124, 223, 224 sequence.
 Calculator with trig function keys required.
 Transfer Credit: CSU/UC.